Chipdelmal/MoNeT/docs/GMSpatialHeterogeneity.md

 <!--(starting with the [MCR](http://science.sciencemag.org/content/348/6233/442))-->

-To do so, we plan to take the following steps:
+To do so, we plan to take the following steps (click on the titles for more information):

 ### 0) Baseline landscape